chench53/digits-recognition-tfjs/README.md

 python server/main.py
 ```

 By default, the server would be running at port 5000.
-Open this url http://localhost:5000/, if you see 'Hello World!' in the screen, it means the server is set up successfully.
+Open http://localhost:5000/, if you see 'Hello World!' in the screen, the server is set up successfully.

 Open the file web/index.html in you browser.
-If everything is ok, you should see something like this:
+If everything is ok, there should be something like this:

 ![demo screenshot](https://i.imgur.com/fRu7WzV.png)